amend/austins-sweet-and-sour/README.md

-Personal project in which I overlaid tweets from the Austin area on a map of Austin.
-The tweets are categorized by sentiment; happy tweets show up as red, sad tweets show up as blue, and neutral tweets as green.
+Personal project who's purpose is to identify the happiest and saddest spots in Austin.
+I overlaid tweets from the Austin area on a map of Austin.
+The tweets are categorized by sentiment: happy tweets show up as red, sad tweets show up as blue, and neutral tweets as green.

 Update: I have added functionality so that there are four charts containing statistics about tweets from the Austin area.
-The charts discuss a sentiment analysis of the tweets and when the tweets were sent.
-Red means the tweet was catagorized as positive (for example: What a great day), blue as negative, and green as neutral.
+The charts discuss a sentiment analysis of the tweets and their goal is to illustrate which time or day is the happiest or saddest in Austin.
+Red means the tweet was categorized as positive (for example: What a great day), blue as negative, and green as neutral.
 The last chart contains the 50 most common words used in the tweets.

 Austin's Sweet and Sour: